sangyoon-pak/sangyoon_anti_churn_csm_agent/anti_churn_agent/README.md

 - **OpenAI Agent Framework** - Uses `openai-agents` for agent orchestration and tracing
 - **Async Processing** - All operations use async/await for better performance
 - **MCP Servers** - Model Context Protocol servers for data access and web search
-- **Tool Integration** - Evaluator works as a tool within the decision agent
+- **Tool Integration** - Evaluator works as an internal quality gate tool within the decision agent
 - **Appier Context Integration** - Comprehensive knowledge of Appier Marketing Solution products and capabilities

 ### MCP Servers